Ward Cunningham was the first to write about the concept of technical debt (Cunningham 1992). He defined it as follows:

 Technical Debt Must Be Managed:

 Technical debt management requires a balanced technical and business discussion that must involve technical and business people.
 That is one reason why each Scrum team has a product owner.
-Having the product owner as part of the Scrum team allows for a balanced discussion of business and technical perspectives to make good economic trade-offs.
+Having the product owner as a part of the Scrum team allows for a balanced discussion of business and technical perspectives to make good economic trade-offs.
 It is therefore essential that we choose a product owner with the proper business acumen to participate in these discussions.
 There are three principal technical debt management activities.

 Managing the Accrual of Technical Debt: A critical dimension of managing technical debt is to manage the debt accrual process.
 As I discussed earlier, there is only so much technical debt we can take on before we reach a critical mass.
 By analogy, continuously accruing technical debt is equivalent to continuously borrowing money against our house.
-At some point we just need to stop and say, “No more!” because the consequences become too severe.
+At some point, we just need to stop and say, “No more!” because the consequences become too severe.

 First, we need to stop adding naive debt to our products (stop being reckless and creating messes).
 We also need to realize that there is only so much strategic debt or unavoidable debt we can accrue without repayment before we reach the tipping point.